dotnet/docs/docs/core/tools/dotnet-package-search.md

 ## Examples

-- Search NuGet.org for packages using the search term "Newtonsoft.Json"
+- Search NuGet.org for packages that match the search term "Newtonsoft.Json," and render the output as a table with up to 20 packages:

     ```dotnetcli
     dotnet package search Newtonsoft.Json --source https://api.nuget.org/v3/index.json